Tramore: The Metal Man

 The "Metal Man" statue is visible on the leftmost of the three pillars.

 From the sea, Tramore Bay can be easily confused with the traditional safe haven of the Suir estuary.
 After the sinking of the Sea Horse, its insurers Lloyd's of London funded the building of piers and the erection of pillars on two headlands as a visual aid to prevent similar calamities from happening.
 The pillars, three on Newtown Head and two on Brownstown Head, were erected in 1823.

 "The Metal Man" is a 3-metre tall cast-metal figure of a sailor pointing seawards, set atop the central pillar on Newtown Head.
 According to local lore, he is said to warn seafarers away from dangerous shallow waters by calling out "keep off, keep off, good ship from me, for I am the rock of misery".

 The Guillamene

 The Newtown and Guillamene swimming coves are located just off Cliff Road at the base of Newtown Head.
 Until the early 1980s, the Guillamene was a men-only swimming cove.
 Women and children were expected to bathe at Newtown.
-The "men-only" sign has been preserved as a reminder of times past, but today both coves are popular with swimmers of all genders and ages.
+The "men-only" sign has been preserved as a reminder of times past, but today both coves are popular with swimmers of both genders and all ages.